 During the acute phase a large number of parasites circulate in the blood, whereas during the chronic phase the parasite is hidden in the heart and digestive muscle.
 Cell deaths in these target tissues lead to inflammation and cellular lesions causing cardiac and digestive disorders in about 40% of the patients.
 Progressive damage to the heart muscle may ultimately lead to heart failure and sudden death.

-Each year there are an estimated 40 000 new infections and 20 000 deaths attributed to Chagas disease.
+Each year there are an estimated 40 000 new infections and more than 10 000 deaths attributed to Chagas disease.

 Chagas disease can be effectively treated with benznidazole and nifurtimox when administered soon after infection, but efficacy of the treatment diminishes rapidly with time after the infection.
 Both medicines are not suitable for pregnant women or people with kidney or liver failure.
 Nifurtimox is also not indicated for people with neurological disorders.